strojacek/dap/README.md

 # Dap
-Gnu Dap: An open source implementation of SAS (Statistical Analysis System).A
+Gnu Dap: An open source implementation of SAS (Statistical Analysis System).

 This is an update to Gnu Dap, with the following items in the works:

+- Implementation of the SAS Macro language.

 Data Step:
 - Cards
 - Datalines
 - do to loops
+- A Proper Lexer/Parser (using Antlr4)
+- Addition of the routines of the following libraries:
+		- MLPACK
+		- NMATH
+		- GSL
+		- Readstat

 Procs: